Owl-Listener/Owl-Listener/README.md

 ### The inclusive lens

 → [inclusive-design-skills](https://github.com/Owl-Listener/inclusive-design-skills) — Accessibility skills for AI coding agents.
-The lens, not the addendum.

 ### Extending and integrating these tools